I Did It! I Did It!

 TRAIL.WAYS Forward…

-In 2021, the Millers started building off the strength and momentum of the successful camping programs to create collaborative efforts with other area nonprofits.
-The Millers are seeking nonprofit partner s to host camps for their populations using the Trailways infrastructure and best practices to share the camping experience more broadly.
-Their efforts in developing nonprofit partnerships will magnify the effects of their work.
+In 2020, the Millers started building off the strength and momentum of the successful camping programs to create collaborative efforts with other area nonprofits.
+The Millers are seeking nonprofit partners to host camps for their populations using the Trailways infrastructure and best practices to share the camping experience more broadly.
+Their efforts in developing nonprofit partnerships will magnify the effects of their work as well as provide opportunities for resource sharing so more adults with disabilities can be served.

 “We wish to scale our programs to reach even more people who should have these special opportunities that the camping experience brings,” said Sharon.